-Cantonese ground beef rice is a delicious no-frilled quick meal.
-This ground beef rice is ideal as a take-out lunch box for school children and packed lunch for office workers.
-It was born out of the need for a simple and yet delicious meal for busy city folks.
+Cantonese ground beef rice is a delicious, no-frilled, complete meal that the entire family will love.
+It is basically rice with ground beef and a sunny-side-up egg.
+It is ideal as a take-out lunch box for school children and a packed lunch for office workers.
+It was born from the need for a simple yet delicious meal for busy city folks.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.